oaishi/CowPilotv2/WORKFLOW_EXPLANATION.md

    - Sets `stopFlag = true`
    - Stops timeout function

+4. **UI Behavior:**
+   - Pause button appears briefly (0.5 seconds) next to the action message
+   - Progress circle animation completes in 0.5 seconds
+   - Button automatically disappears after the brief display

 **If `autoProceed = false` (ask user):**
 - Starts `timeoutFunction(waitforfeedback)`
 - Waits for user to accept/reject action
 - User can see the proposed action and approve it
+- **UI Behavior:**
+  - Pause button appears next to the action message
+  - Progress circle animation takes 3 seconds
+  - Button stays visible for 6 seconds, giving user time to pause if needed
+  - User can click the pause button to reject the action

 **In Our Example:**
 - Decision model said `<agent_continue>`
 - `autoProceed = true`
 - Action executes immediately
+- Pause button shows briefly (0.5s) then disappears

 **Console Output:**
 ```